Calvin-Truong/Time-Series_COVID19_Cases/README.md

 # Goal
-Predict and analyze the number of cases by the end of the year 2020
+Predict and analyze the number of cases by the end of the year 2020 (Dec 31, 2020)

 # Summary